AndrewPaulLund/cs205project/README.md

 #### Parallelization Techniques

-**1. Binning** - our first method of speeding up the SNP analysis involved what we termed "binning" or distributing the DNA and RNA reads (sequence strings) into bins amongst cores of a CPU.
+**1. Binning** - Our first method of speeding up the SNP analysis involved what we termed "binning" or distributing the DNA and RNA reads (sequence strings) into bins amongst cores of a CPU.
 We distributed them into sequential chunks from $10^4$ to $10^9$.
 This was done initially with one chromosome on one core